OlyaSpiridonova/TodoApp/README.md

-# React Project for the React Course
+# React Project TodoApp

+TodoApp is designed to take notes, highlight completed tasks, clear all previously entered tasks, visibility of the number of completed tasks npm packages were used in this project: 1) https://www.npmjs.com/package/uuid 2) https://www.npmjs.com/package/react-icons
 ## Available Scripts

 In the project directory, you can run: